money2020asia/riseup2026/README.md

 ### Mentors & ambassadors

-You have full access to the board — read everything, post insights, share resources, answer open Asks, respond to quarterly goals.
+You have full access to the board.
+You can read everything, post insights, share resources, answer open Asks, respond to quarterly goals.

 Your posts are highlighted in gold across the feed and sent as WhatsApp notifications to all members.
-That visibility carries weight — use it with intention.
+That visibility carries weight intentionally.

-One genuinely useful insight per quarter is more than enough.
-Quality over cadence, always.

 ### Speakers

-Speakers have tiered access — set individually by the board admin before the programme.
-Access can include posting session notes on their own talk, commenting on cohort posts, or react-only.
-Permissions can be updated at any time and automatically expire on the date set per speaker, after which access drops to read-only.

-All speaker posts go through a moderation queue before going live.
-The board admin reviews and approves, declines, or requests edits within 24 hours.
+Speakers have the same access as mentors — they can read everything, post session notes and insights, comment on cohort posts, and answer open Asks.
+Speaker posts are tagged in teal and surface in the Session Notes section alongside their talk.

+One exception applies: a small number of speakers may have restricted access at the board admin's discretion.
+This is managed quietly and without announcement.

 ---